abinit/abinit/doc/mkdocs-user-guide/abinit.md

 vacuum in the same supercell.

   * Next are the minimum and maximum values for charge density, and next smaller or larger values (in order to see degeneracies).

   * Next are the total energy (Ha and eV) and its components:
     * kinetic,
     * Hartree,
     * exchange and correlation (xc),
     * Ewald (ion-ion energy),
-    * " _core correction_ " to the local pseudopotential,
+    * *core correction* to the local pseudopotential,
     * local pseudopotential, and
     * nonlocal pseudopotential.
 The sum of the Kohn-Sham energies (termed "band energy") is also given.

-  * Next is the stress tensor,
+  * Next is the stress tensor, (1/ucvol) d(Etot)/d(strain(a,b))
-(1/ucvol) d(Etot)/d(strain(a,b))
-for Etot=total energy per unit cell and
-**a**, **b** are **x**, **y**, or **z** components of strain.
+    for Etot=total energy per unit cell and **a**, **b** are **x**, **y**, or **z** components of strain.
     The stress tensor is given in cartesian coordinates in Hartree/Bohr 3 and GPa.
-The basics of the stress tensor are described in O. H. Nielsen and Richard M.
+    The basics of the stress tensor are described in [[cite:Nielsen1985]].
-Martin, see the [[bib:biblio|bibliography]] file.

 Having finished all the calculations for the different datasets, the code echoes the parameters listed in the input file, using the latest values e.g. for [[xred]], [[vel]], and [[xcart]], and supplement them with the values obtained for the total energy, the forces and stresses, as well as occupation numbers.
 The latter echoes are very convenient for a quick look at the result of calculation!

 This is followed finally by the timing output: both "cpu" time and "wall clock" time as provided by calls within the code.
 The total cpu and wall clock times are reported first, in seconds, minutes, and hours for convenient checking at a glance.
 Next are the cpu and wall times for the principal time-consuming subroutine calls, each of which is independent of the others.
 The sum of these times usually accounts for about 90% of the run time.

 The main subroutines, for BIG jobs, are

-  * (1) fourwf: the subroutine which performs the fast Fourier transform for the wavefunctions:
+1. fourwf: the subroutine which performs the fast Fourier transform for the wavefunctions:
-  * (2) fourdp: the subroutine which performs the fast Fourier transform related to density and potential
+2. fourdp: the subroutine which performs the fast Fourier transform related to density and potential
-  * (3) rhohxc: computes the Hartree and exchange-correlation energy and potential and sometimes derivative of potential; only the XC timing is reported, excluding time connected to the FFTs: `xc:pot/=fourdp.`
+3. rhohxc: computes the Hartree and exchange-correlation energy and potential and sometimes derivative of potential; only the XC timing is reported, excluding time connected to the FFTs: `xc:pot/=fourdp.`
-  * (4) nonlop: computes

-        < G | Vnon-local | C >

-the matrix elements of the nonlocal pseudopotential;
+4. nonlop: computes the matrix elements of the nonlocal pseudopotential: $\langle G|V_{non-local}|C \rangle$

-  * (5) projbd: Gram-Schmidt orthogonalisation
+5. projbd: Gram-Schmidt orthogonalisation

-In case of small jobs, other (initialisation) routines may take a larger share, and the sum of the times for the principal time-consuming subroutine calls will not make 90% of the run time..
+In case of small jobs, other (initialisation) routines may take a larger share, and the sum of the times for the principal time-consuming subroutine calls will not make 90% of the run time.

 If the long printing option has been selected ([[prtvol]]=1), the code gives much more information in the whole output file.
-These should be rather self- explanatory, usually.
+These should be rather self-explanatory, usually.
 Some need more explanation.
 In particular the cpu and wall times for major subroutines which are NOT independent of each other; for example vtorho conducts the loop over k points and calls practically everything else.
-In case of a ground state calculation, at fixed atomic positions, these subroutines are
+In case of a ground state calculation, at fixed atomic positions, these subroutines are:

-  * (1) **abinit**: the main routine
+1. **abinit**: the main routine
-  * (2) **driver**: select ground state or response calculations
+2. **driver**: select ground state or response calculations
-  * (3) **gstate**: the driver of the ground state calculations
+3. **gstate**: the driver of the ground state calculations
-  * (4) **scfcv**: the SCF cycle driver
+4. **scfcv**: the SCF cycle driver
-  * (5) **vtorho**: compute the density from the potential (it includes a loop over spins and k-points)
+5. **vtorho**: compute the density from the potential (it includes a loop over spins and k-points)
-  * (6) **vtowfk**: compute the wavefunctions at one particular k-point (includes a non self consistent loop, and a loop over bands)
+6. **vtowfk**: compute the wavefunctions at one particular k-point (includes a non self consistent loop, and a loop over bands)
-  * (7) **cgwf**: optimize one wavefunction in a fixed potential
+7. **cgwf**: optimize one wavefunction in a fixed potential
-  * (8) **getghc**: computes < G | H | C >, that is, applies the Hamiltonian operator to an input vector.
+8. **getghc**: computes $\langle G|H|C\rangle$, that is, applies the Hamiltonian operator to an input vector.

 ### 6.4 The header

 The **wavefunction files**, **density files**, and **potential files** all begin with the same records, called the "header".
-This header is treated using a hdr_type data structure inside ABINIT.
+This header is treated using the hdr_type Fortran data structure inside ABINIT.
 There are dedicated routines inside ABINIT for initializing a header, updating it, reading the header of an unformatted disk file, writing a header to an unformatted disk file, echoing a header to a formatted disk file, cleaning a header data structure.

-The header is made of 4+[[ntypat]] unformatted records, obtained by the following Fortran90 instructions (format 5.7):
+The header is made of 4 + [[ntypat]] unformatted records, obtained by the following Fortran90 instructions (format 5.7):

 ```fortran